 One of the common requirements in WordPress is being able to filter the events (or could be posts of any post type) to only those that are set to occur in the future via a custom fields plugin like ACF.

-Here’s how future events can be shown when using Bricks Builder.
+Here’s how future or upcoming events can be shown when using Bricks Builder.

 Whether you are using the Posts element or the Query Loop feature, click the query (loop) icon and add a META QUERY like this: